User presence in Teams

 Otherwise, users can select any status that is less available than the automatically calculated status.
 (For example, if a user's calculated status is Do not disturb, they could choose a status of Away but not Available.)

 Users can set a duration for the presence that they set manually.
-If a user doesn't set a duration, their presence is manually set for 1 day if it's Busy or Do not disturb, and for 7 days if it's any other status.
+If a user doesn't set a duration, their presence remains manually set as follows:

 Admin settings in Teams compared to Skype for Business